nmclark2/SCION/README.md

 - Regulator list: reg_list_protein.csv (for phospho, use reg_list_phospho.csv)

+- Normalize edge weights: You can choose Yes (default) or No and compare the results.

 - Edge threshold: leave at the default value of 0.33

-- Clustering: You can use either Temporal or Non-Temporal and compare the results.
+- Clustering: You can use either Temporal:DTW, Non-Temporal:ICA, or Non-Temporal:k-means and compare the results.

 - Clustering matrix: cluster_mat_protein.csv (for phospho, use cluster_mat_phospho.csv)

-- Clustering threshold: If using temporal clustering, use 0.5.
-If using non-temporal clustering, use 2.
+- Clustering threshold: If using temporal DTW clustering, use 0.5.
+If using non-temporal ICA clustering, use 2.
+If using non-temporal k-means clustering, the value here does not matter.

 - Clusters file: Leave empty

-- Hub connection: No
+- Hub connection: You can choose Yes (default) or No and compare the results.

+- Number of cores (for parallelization): This is a small network and will run in about 1 minute without parallelization.
+If you would like to experiment with parallelization, you can increase the number of cores.
+Note that this will be dependent on the number of available cores on your machine.

 You can use the included screenshots (shinyscreenshot_protein.png and shinyscreenshot_phospho.png) or the vignette to check your settings.
 This screenshot has the settings for temporal clustering.

 # Version History

+# Version 4.0 - April 3, 2023

+- There is now an option to use k-means clustering for non-temporal data.
+Unlike the other two methods, k-means does not use the threshold parameter.
+Instead, the number of clusters is chosen based on the dimension of the input matrix.
+The number of clusters is varied, and the silhouette index is used to choose an optimal number.
+If you wish to change the cluster number for k-means, you may alter the kmeans_clustering.R function.

+- There is now an option to not normalize edge weights.
+Previously, edge weights were always normalized to the [0,1] range prior to trimming.
+This results in more edges in the network, as edge weights with negative values are transformed prior to trimming.
+Not performing normalization will result in a smaller network, as edge weights with negative values will be automatically trimmed.

+- Parallelization is now implemented in the RS.Get.Weight.Matrix.R function - the RS.Get.Weight.Matrix_cluster.R function is no longer necessary.
+The number of cores for parallelization can be specified in the RShiny App.
+Leaving the number of cores at the default value (1) will disable parallelization.

+- All prior tutorials and test datasets can still be used, but the UI will now appear slightly different due to the newly implemented parameters.

 # Version 3.3 Hotfix - December 2, 2022